All Episodes

 Bernie is taking it all the way, so he says, to the convention.

-And on top of that, the Hillary campaign is bracing for this massive book, a Secret Service agent, as I've been telling you, blowing the lid off Hillary's much darker side.
+And on top of that, the Hillary campaign is bracing for this massive book, A Secret Service Agent, as I've been telling you, blowing the lid off Hillary's much darker side.

-We've heard about these reports from for many many years and uh joining us now to discuss and uh talk about it is John McLaughlin founder of McLaughlin and associates and uh welcome sir to the uh program.
+And joining us now to discuss and talk about it is John McLaughlin, founder of McLaughlin and Associates.

 Thanks for being with us.